|Home | Events Calendar | MEMBER LOGIN | | Site Map | Search|

 BCEP is a demanding commitment in terms of time and gear, so please apply only if you can make the necessary commitment.
 Please have a look at the course calendar to get an idea of the time required.
 Review the ‘Course Details’ section carefully.

-The registration period for BCEP 2013 has closed.
+The registration period for BCEP 2014 has not yet opened.

 Early Registration for Members